ragamufin/nodedump/README.md

 ==========
 Outputs variables in a visual, easy to read format based on Adobe ColdFusion's CFDUMP tag.
 Think of it as `console.log` on steroids.

-The CFDump tag of Adobe's ColdFusion has long been a unique feature of ColdFusion that allows developers to at a glance understand what's in object.
-Once you get accustomed to the color coding and layout of the dumped output, your brain will be able to quickly see and understand what's in any variable you dump with just a glance.
+The CFDump tag of Adobe's ColdFusion has long been a unique feature of ColdFusion that allows developers to understand what's in any variable.
+Once you get accustomed to the color coding and layout of dumped output, your brain will be able to quickly see and understand what's in any variable you dump with just a glance.
 Let's take a comparison.
 If we create the following:
 ```javascript
 var user = {
 	firstName: 'Charles'